-- Form 4b type 6 construction.

-- Plug-in moulded case circuit breakers.

-- 4 pole isolation on all outgoing circuits.

-- The facility to be able to connect future circuits without de-energising the existing circuits.

-- Facility for extending to meet the future needs (depends upon the specific project brief).

-- Provision of a volt meter and selector switch for each incoming supply. - Provision of metering and recording indication (see Appendix D for details). - Single line mimic displayed on the panel front to represent the busbar configuration. - Two separate incoming supplies with a bus-section switch for maintenance purposes. - The switchboard shall be sited in a separate purpose built switch room. - The switch room must be sized to give 1.5m clearance at the front and 0.75m clearance at the rear of the switchboard. - The switchboard must not be located in a mechanical services plant room or any area prone to flooding. - All floor mounted switchboards must be located on a 100mm high plinth.
+- Form 4b type 6 construction. - Plug-in moulded case circuit breakers. - 4 pole isolation on all outgoing circuits. - The facility to be able to connect future circuits without de-energising the existing circuits. - 25% spare capacity for future needs - Provision of a volt meter and selector switch for each incoming supply. - Provision of metering and recording indication (see Appendix D for details). - Single line mimic displayed on the panel front to represent the bus-bar configuration. - Two separate incoming supplies with a bus-section switch for maintenance purposes. - The switchboard shall be sited in a separate purpose built switch room preferably located on the ground floor

+- The switch room must be sized to give a minimum of 1.5m clearance at the front and 0.75m clearance at the rear of the switchboard. - The switchboard must not be located in a mechanical services plant room or any area prone to flooding. - All floor mounted switchboards must be located on a 100mm high plinth.